HTK-MM/Videoflix_backend/videoflix_app/docs/views.md

 ### def post(self, request):
 Creates a new user account and sends an activation email to the user.
+Handle user registration by processing the request data with the RegistrationSerializer.
+If the data is valid, create a new user, generate an activation token, and enqueue an email task to send an activation email to the new user.
     **Args:**
         - request: The request object.
     **Returns:**
         - A Response object with a 201 Created status code and a JSON object containing the user's id, email and a token to be used for activation.
         - If the request is invalid, returns a Response object with a 400 Bad Request status code and a JSON object containing the errors.

 ## ActivateUserView